Visual art installation by Jodi Hays, 2021 Individual Artist in Residence. Photo by Phil Reynolds.

 Trillium Arts is an artist residency center where artists of many disciplines can find a creative home away from home, offering secluded space for creating and rejuvenation in a beautiful, remote setting in the Blue Ridge Mountains.
 Our current facilities are best suited to the disciplines of literary arts, photography, visual arts and arts administration.

 Individual artists who do not require a rehearsal studio (such as writers and photographers) are encouraged to apply for a one week residency.
-Performing artists (such as choreographers and theater artists) are also welcome to apply, with the understanding that the Red Barn Studio is seasonal and will not be available during November or December.
+Performing artists (such as choreographers and theater artists) are also welcome to apply, with the understanding that the Red Barn Studio is seasonal and availability is dependent on weather.
+The Red Barn Studio will not be available after October 31.
+Use of the studio is an additional fee of $35 per day.

 Note that there is ample land and outdoor space available for ideation and research.
 We are currently unable to accommodate groups or collaboratives on the Trillium property.
 Individual artist residencies are a solo adventure during their time here and your residency will not overlap with other awarded artists.
 If an artist would like to bring collaborators, there are a variety of AirBnB’s available for rent in the immediate area.
 A list of recommended AirBnB’s is available upon request.